 9. Does the indicator have limitations or weaknesses?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?

 10. How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

 CONTACT PERSON(S)